DASHBOARDS

 Tachometer Chart

-It is a quite visual widget that allows showing device data in a traditional "dial gauge" representation, that can be customized with different value ranges and color marcs, making it more accurate or simplifying the simpection with just a glance.
+It is a quite visual widget that allows showing device data in a traditional "dial gauge" representation, which could be customized with different value ranges and color marks, making it more accurate or simplifying the inspection with just a glance.

 • Display options: